 Dr. Baruch Gottlieb

-Requirements for the ungraded Studium Generale credits: Active and regular participation, one final group or individual project presentation.
+Requirements for the ungraded Studium Generale credit: regular and active participation, one short, one longer presentation.